wordpress-mobile/test-cases/test-cases/gutenberg/spacer.md

 --------------------------------------------------------------------------------

-##### TC002
+##### TC003

-### Check range of values
+### Settings: Check range of values

 -   Add a `Spacer` block
--   Check if minimum `Spacer` height to set via `Slider` in settings equals `20px`
--   Check if maximum `Spacer` height to set via `Slider` in settings equals `500px`
+-   Check if available `Spacer` height range to set via slider in options is between `20px` and `500px`

 Expected look:
 ![SpacerRanges](../resources/spacer-max-height.png)

 --------------------------------------------------------------------------------

-##### TC003
+##### TC004

-### Check if posiible to set height range extends when setted value on web is more that 500px
+### Settings: Check if height range extends when Spacer was saved in web version

 -   Add a `Spacer` block via web version
 -   Set `Spacer` height to more that `500px` and save the post
+-   Save the post
--   Open mobile app and check if `Spacer` block is rendered with setted height
+-   Open mobile app
+-   Check if `Spacer` block is rendered with setted height
--   Check if slider value is the same as setted on web and the `Slider` is in the middle of the scale
+-   Check if slider value in options is in the middle of available range
--   The max value should be double like setted on web
+-   The max value should be twice as setted on webś
--   The min value should be unchanged ane equals `20px`
+-   The min value should be unchanged and equals `20px`

 Expected look:
 ![SpacerExceedHeight](../resources/spacer-exceed-height.png)

 --------------------------------------------------------------------------------

-##### TC004
+##### TC005

-### Check behaviour in vertical and horizontal
+### Spacer in horizontal layout works as expected

 -   Add a `Spacer` block
--   Check if app do not crash when open settings
+-   Rotate the device to horizontal layout
--   Check if `Spacer` has proper height after rtotate the device
+-   Check if `Spacer` has proper height according to settings
--   Check previous test cases in horizontal layout

 --------------------------------------------------------------------------------